-School is now finished and holidays are officially on!
+School is now finished and the holidays are officially on!
 I came back myself last night from a week in Lanzarote, a great holiday I will share with you soon.

 I thought this was the perfect time of the year to post this article kindly written by Karen Simmonds, owner of the family travel specialist Travel Matters.
-This independent travel agency, based in South West London, established 18 years.
+This independent travel agency, based in South West London, was established 18 years.

 Many parents-to-be confidently declare that having children won’t curb their enthusiasm for overseas travel.
 Experienced parents roll their eyes, knowing full well that it’s simply not possible to travel abroad with kids without planning it out in the finest detail and packing enough to cover every possible eventuality at any given time.
 Having children shouldn’t put you off enjoying all this wonderful world has to offer.
 Sure, a weekend away may now involve more than packing a toothbrush and your passport, but that’s not to say it’s impossible with a little forethought.

 Flying with children is an activity that parents dread.
-It’s tricky enough being somewhere you can make a swift exit from with your child should they kick off, but what happens when you’re in close proximity to so many people and when there’s no way out?
+It’s tricky enough being somewhere you can make a swift exit from with your child should they kick-off, but what happens when you’re in close proximity to so many people and when there’s no way out?
 Even the most placid children can get upset when flying due to air pressure hurting their ears, being overexcited, overtired, or simply picking up on your raised stress levels and responding to them.

 There are a few things to consider and useful tips to know when flying with a baby.